yorkblansh/widehook.js/README.md

 ### Action callback

-On each `"setState"` inside the component you can define an action, so in the component:
+On each `"setState"` call inside the component you can define an action, so in the component:

 ```ts